philbier/udacity-pipepline/README.md

 ## Airflow
 This project is using airflow.
 Airflow is a platform to programmatically author, schedule and monitor workflows.
-You can use use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
+You can use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
 The airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex surgeries on DAGs a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.
 Workflows are defined as code, and in hence become more maintainable, versionable, testable, and collaborative.

 Source: [Airflow Documentation](https://airflow.apache.org/)